 The ultimate toy-turned-tool for any roofer, drones have become popular for contractors in the roofing industry, for several reasons.
 As an effective tool that allows sales or project managers to visualize a project before making an estimate or starting work on a home, drones provide a real-time safer alternative to climbing up on a roof to take measurements or pictures of damage.

-Whether you’re looking to purchase a drone, or already own one, you’ll need to do your research on what model will be the most effective investment for your company.
-You’ll need to consider drone maneuverability, connection features (to your phone or CRM platform), cost, warranties and repair options.
+Whether you’re looking to purchase a drone, or already own one, you’ll need to do your research on what model will be the most effective investment for your roofing company.
+You’ll need to consider drone maneuverability, connection features (to your phone or CRM platform), cost, warranties, and repair options.

 DronesGoble is a great source when you’re considering all of these options.

 Did you know that to legally operate a drone for your business, pilots must have a “remote pilot airman certificate” issued by the Federal Aviation Administration (FAA)?
 Flying under the radar can have consequences for your business if not properly and legally vetted first.

 Once you’ve done your due diligence, you can start using your drone to help grow your roofing business.
 Using your drone for the purpose of measuring a roof for a replacement or remodeling job is certainly an option; however, FieldPulse says,